-• 8800 - RELIGIOUS/PATRIOTIC CEREMONIES AND OBSERVANCES
+• 8800 - RELIGIOUS CEREMONIES AND MOMENT OF QUITE REFLECTION

 Acknowledgement of, explanation of, and teaching about religious holidays of various religions is permitted.
 Celebration activities involving nonreligious decorations and use of secular works are permitted, but it is the responsibility of all faculty members to ensure that such activities are strictly voluntary, do not place an atmosphere of social compulsion or ostracism on minority groups or individuals, and do not interfere with the regular school program.
+The principal of each school shall require teachers in the first class period of the school day in all grades to set aside at least one (1) minute, but not more than two (2) minutes, daily, for moment of silence, during which time students may not interfere with other students' participation.
+The amendments prohibit a teacher from making suggestions as to the nature of any reflection that a student may engage in during the moment of silence and require each teacher in the first class period of the day to encourage parents and guardians to discuss the moment of silence with their children and make suggestions as to how their children can best use this time.